ayush09062004/Vidhi.ai_ChatApp/README.md

 ## Acknowledgments

 - **Gradio** for providing an easy-to-use interface for deploying machine learning models.
-- **Hugging Face Spaces** for hosting the chatbot.
+- **Hugging Face Spaces** for hosting the agent.
 - The open-source community for their continuous support and contributions.

 ## Contact

-For any questions or feedback, feel free to reach out to [Ayush Raj: ayush.raj.bme22@iitbhu.ac.in).
+For any questions or feedback, feel free to reach out to Ayush Raj:(ayush.raj.bme22@iitbhu.ac.in).

 ---